Private Service Titles & Positions

 Mrs. Starkey developed and coined the term “Certified Household Manager” in 1981.
 The term introduces into the marketplace a professional who is trained in the overall management of a private home.
 This position may be a Butler in the British tradition, or a Personal Assistant, Household Manager or Military Enlisted Aide in the American tradition.
 This individual has been trained and/or is experienced in all aspects of the private home and has a working knowledge of developing a Household Service Management System.
 The focus is primarily on the Home and Service Environment.
 The skills would include a working knowledge of Human Resources, management and training of service contractors and personnel, as well as the hands-on technical experience necessary to personally perform or train others within a Service Environment.
-Knowing Administrative, Cleaning, Maintenance, Clothing, Cooking, and Entertaining Standards, as well as HQ Service Management Software is essential.
+Knowing Administrative, Housekeeping, Maintenance, Clothing & Valet, Culinary and Entertaining Standards is essential.
 This person’s skills are more appropriate for homes between 5,000 and 17,000 square feet.
-Salaries are currently between $70,000 and $125,000 per year with benefits, plus housing.
+Salaries are currently between $70,000 and $125,000 per year with benefits, and, if appropriate, private housing.